Ty France Player Props: Mariners vs. Tigers

 Ty France At The Plate

-- In 31.0% of his games this season, France has had at least one RBI.
-He's picked up more than one in 8.0% and driven in three or more of his team's runs in two contests.
+- France has driven in a run in 27 games this season (30.7%), including seven games with more than one RBI (8%).
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 47.7% of his games this year, with more than one run scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.